emaldona/listerforall/README.md

 JSS.
 For the needed changes see the adjustments4openSUSE.txt file in this directory.

-WORK IN PRROGRESS:
+WORK IN PROGRESS:
 ========================================
-As an aternative to using ListerForAll application one can also run the CapabilitiesList test application that is part of the jss build.
-For this use the runit.sh shell script if the buildroot version of jss is desired or runits.sh if the system installed jss is the one deired
+As an aternative to using the ListerForAll application one can also run the CapabilitiesList test application that is part of the jss build.
+For this, you can use either the runit.sh shell script if the buildroot version of jss is desired or runits.sh if the system installed jss is the one desired.